dvalenciar/BELBIC_Controller_ROS/README.md

 # BELBIC Controller AR.
 DRONE
-This repository contains the simulation source-code for implementing a BELBIC (Brain Emotional Learning-Based Intelligent Controller) controller for autonomus navigation of AR.Drone
+This repository contains the simulation source-code for implementing a BELBIC (Brain Emotional Learning-Based Intelligent Controller) controller for autonomus navigation of AR.Drone.
+The control system presented is inspired by the working principle of the human brain, where a mathematical model of the limbic system (Thalamus, Sensory Cortex, Orbitofrontal Cortex, and Amygdala) is implemented; The computational modelis fundamentally an action generation mechanism based on sensory inputs (SI) and emotional signals (REW).
+This model, called BELBIC, has as main tasks the stabilization of the quadrotors as well as the autonomous tracking of trajectories.
+BELBIC and other biologically-inspired approaches have been extensively utilized for solving different types of problems, essentially because Emotional Learning is a powerful methodology, with low computational complexity, fast training and simple to implement .
+An important characteristic of BELBIC is its single-layer architecture i.e. its computational complexity is in the order of O(n), which result in a better performance for real-time implementation

 ## Pre-requisites
 * Operation System